 The regulatory treatment of loan loss reserves is significant because it affects the willingness of banks to accept restructuring options that involve the recognition of loss.
 In countries, such as France, where reserves are included in regulatory capital, banks were unlikely to want to take losses and write down reserves.
-In most cases voluntary debt reduction would involve either modifying the terms of an existing asset or the acceptance of a new one; accounting conventions will require that losses be recognised (though the timing could be modified); as Bouchet and Hay (1989) point out, encouraging losses by writing down assets against provisions has a capital cost for banks where the reserves (as in France, and in the US for general reserves) are included in regulatory capital.
+In most cases voluntary debt reduction would involve either modifying the terms of an existing asset or the acceptance of a new one; accounting conventions will require that losses be recognised (though the timing could be modified); as Bouchet and Hay [1989] point out, encouraging losses by writing down assets against provisions has a capital cost for banks where the reserves (as in France, and in the US for general reserves) are included in regulatory capital.
 The situation is different where (in countries like the UK, Germany and Switzerland) loan loss reserves are already excluded from capital, and thus banks recognise no further capital loss when assets are written off against reserves; these banks may not have the disincentive to participate in voluntary debt reduction that is present where loan loss reserves are included in regulatory capital.

-In discussions with regulators they have pointed out that the concept and definition of reserves is somewhat different in countries such as France, where regulators consider these reserves only as a 'first line of defence', and therefore still keep them as part of capital; as an expert in bank accounting put it, 'the bank directors can be seen to be acknowledging (for general reserves) that whilst the main function of all banks' capital is always to meet potential losses, this part of the bank's capital is slightly more earmarked'.
+In discussions with regulators6 they have pointed out that the concept and definition of reserves is somewhat different in countries such as France, where regulators consider these reserves only as a 'first line of defence', and therefore still keep them as part of capital.
+However, recent trends seem to indicate that capital scarcity is not so serious in French banks as had been feared [Williamson, M., 1988], and that therefore the inclusion of loan-loss reserves in capital may not have such negative effects on possible debt/debt service relief as some observers have feared.

-However, recent trends seem to indicate that capital scarcity is not so serious in French banks as had been feared (Williamson M, 1988), and that therefore the inclusion of loan-loss reserves in capital may not have such negative effects on possible debt/debt service relief as some observers have feared.
-Indeed, as can be seen in Table 2, by end 1989, the ratio for total capital requirement (as proportion of risk weighted assets) for France already almost reached the level that will be required in 1992 by the Basle Committee.
+Indeed, as can be seen in Table 2, by the end of 1989, the ratio for total capital requirement (as a proportion of risk weighted assets) for France had almost reached the level that will be required in 1992 by the Basle Committee.